m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **True or False?**

-The base-rate fallacy of IDS states that if the numbers of intrusions are low compared to the number of legitimate users of a system then the false alarm rate will be high unless the test is extremely discriminating
+The base-rate fallacy of IDS states that if the numbers of intrusions are low compared to the number of legitimate uses of a system then the false alarm rate will be high unless the test is extremely discriminating

 <details>
 <summary>Answer</summary>